-Investigation 5 details the work of problem solving as involving referential practices.
-Zemel & Koschmann show how when students in the VMT session build a representation of a problem in a particular manner using some combination of text and graphics, the key to meaning making is not the representation per se.
+The paper by Zemel & Koschmann details the work of problem solving as involving referential practices.
+It shows how when students in the VMT session build a representation of a problem in a particular manner using some combination of text and graphics, the key to meaning making is not the representation per se.
 It is the process of building the representation and working with it in a way that allows for the selection and identification of its relevant indexical properties.
-(The building of representations and the identification of indexical properties-which take time or effort and distract from immediate accomplishments-may explain the intriguing paradox of "productive failure" in CSCL groups (Kapur & Kinzer, 2009)).
+(This may explain the intriguing paradox of "productive failure" in CSCL groups (Kapur & Kinzer, 2009) [Investigation 14].
 The specific indexical or referential properties of a math problem emerge through the way in which whiteboard objects and text postings are sequentially produced in relation to each other.

-The idea that the meaning embodied in representations and other artifacts is interactionally constructed as a group repeatedly uses them is further explored by Overdijk, van Diggelen, Andriessen and Kirschner (2014) [Investigation 6].
+The idea that the meaning embodied in representations and other artifacts is interactionally constructed as a group repeatedly uses them is also explored by

+Overdijk, van Diggelen, Andriessen and Kirschner (2014).
 They refine the concept of affordance (Dohn, 2009) by arguing that a technical artifact's potential for action only becomes available when learners and artifact connect, and that the availability and realization of this potential is relative to the students who interact with the artifact and to the socio-cultural context in which this takes place.
 When a group uses an artifact, the meaning of the artifact for the group undergoes a process of "instrumental genesis" (Rabardel & Bourmaud, 2003), in which the artifact is taken up in a specific way by the group, determining its possible significance for the group.
 To evaluate an innovative CSCL technological artifact, one must observe how it is used in practice.
 This implies a methodology of design-based research (DBR) and the identification of adoptions of group practices, as discussed below.